godmar02/2017_Coding_Comp/README.md

 - [micro:bit-playground.co.uk][micro:bit-playground]
 - [Python Tutorial][micro:bit-python-guide] - a variety of guides/tutorials to using python on the micro:bit
 - [Python Tutorials 2][micro:bit-python] - some more tutorials using python on the micro:bit, which use an offline python editor
+- [Start Coding with the JavaScript Blocks Editor][lessons] - a collection of simple lessons and projects

 <!--Links-->
 [micro:bit-home]: http://microbit.org/